Emigration Clearance Certificate or Exit Clearance Certificate..

 Update April 2015

-An Emigration Clearance Certificate [ECC] is needed when leaving the Philippines after a stay of 6 months or more.
+An Emigration Clearance Certificate [ECC] is needed when a foreign passport holder is leaving the Philippines, after a stay of 6 months or more.

 Any child, born in the Philippines, but travelling on a Foreign passport, NEEDS an ECC to leave the Philippines.
 A notice to this effect is on display at a Bureau of Immigration office.

 The ECC-A may be secured at the BI Main Office or in select District Offices, Satellite Offices, Field Offices, One-Stop-Shops.

 ECC-A is issued to departing holders of Tourist Visas who have stayed for 6 months or more.

 The ECC-B may be secured at the BI Main Office or in the airport upon departure.

 ECC-B is issued to departing holders of Immigrant and Non-Immigrant visas with valid ACR I-Cards and are leaving the country temporarily.